 Our staff are constantly seeking to meet new challenges and opportunities within the areas of civil, structural and environmental engineering.
 Our programmes are research-led, and therefore develop continuously to reflect leading-edge technology and current and emerging needs of the profession.

-Our MEng and BEng programmes are accredited by the Institution of Civil Engineers (ICE), Institution of Structural Engineers (ISE), and the Chartered Institution of Highways and Transportation (CIHT) at Chartered Engineer (CEng) Level.
-The programmes are accredited as follows:
+This programme is accredited by the Institution of Civil Engineers (ICE), Institution of Structural Engineers (IStructE), and the Chartered Institution of Highways and Transportation (CIHT) and the Institute of Highway Engineers (IHE) at Chartered Engineer (CEng) Level.
+The programme is accredited as follows:

 MEng Accredited CEng (Full)